About the Project

-Our novel project combines the simple molecular genetics of C. elegans with the translational power of electrophysiological recording from mammalian neurons, to identify potential new antiepileptic drugs.
-This capitalises on the different expertise of the supervisory team in C. elegans disease models (Morgan) and rodent and human brain slice electrophysiology (Trevelyan, Ilie).
+Our novel project combines the simple molecular genetics of the nematode worm, C. elegans, with the translational power of electrophysiological recording from mammalian neurons, to identify potential new antiepileptic drugs.
+This capitalises on the different expertise of the supervisory team in C. elegans disease models (Morgan, Barclay) and rodent and human brain slice electrophysiology (Trevelyan, Ilie).

-The Morgan lab recently published that loss-of-function mutations in the unc-49 GABAA receptor cause seizure-like behaviour in C. elegans and that this model can be used to screen for anti-epileptic drugs (Reference 1).
-In this project, we will rescue these unc-49 worms by expressing either wild type or epilepsy-associated human mutant GABAA receptors.
-This simple method will identify mutations that impair human GABAA receptor function, since these will be less effective at rescuing the unc-49 seizure phenotype.
-Worms expressing defective GABAA receptors responses will then be screened using known GABAergic drugs and novel compounds to identify potential new treatments.
+The Morgan/Barclay labs have developed a humanised worm approach, where C. elegans genes are mutated and replaced with wild type or epilepsy-associated human genes (Reference 1).
+In this project, we will use CRISPR to knock out the C. elegans unc-49 gene, which encodes a worm GABAA receptor.
+We have recently demonstrated that mutations in unc-49 cause seizure-like behaviour in C. elegans and used this to identify a novel anti-epileptic drug that stimulates GABAA receptors in worms, fish, mice and humans (Reference 2).
+By expressing either wild type or epilepsy-associated human mutant GABAA receptors in the unc-49 knockout worms, this simple method will identify mutations that impair human GABAA receptor function, since these will be less effective at rescuing the unc-49 seizure phenotype.
+Worms expressing defective GABAA receptor responses will then be screened using known GABAergic drugs and novel compounds to identify potential new treatments.

 Supervisor web sites: